tingaloo/blog/content/blog/hello-world/index.md

 <div class="content">

-Once upon a time I tried creating a blog in Jekyll.
-That didn't go so well, hopefully this works out better.
+Once upon a time I tried creating a blog before entering the programming industry.
+I used Jekyll and wrote some random posts about what I learned.

 This time around I decided to take the path of least resistance.

+I did not have strict requirements other than it being as easy as it gets.

 Search Terms to google
 ```
-Static Site Generator
+Static Site Generator 2019
 CSS framework 2019
 ```